lidiamandre/lidiamandre.github.io/_pages/cv.md

 * PhD in Statistics, Lancaster University, 2025
 * MRes in Statistics and Operational Research, Lancaster University, 2021
 * MSc in Statistics and Operational Research, Universidade de Lisboa, 2019
-* BSc in Mathematics Applide to Economics and Management, Universidade de Lisboa, 2017
+* BSc in Mathematics Applied to Economics and Management, Universidade de Lisboa, 2017

 Work experience
 ======